dheuvels/agentcrypt/sphinx/about.rst

 .. _key limitations:

-key limitations
+Key limitations
   Not all signatures are deterministic, i.e. do not result in the same output for the same input.
+This is, repeated runs of the signature algorithm do not produce the same signature for the same input.
+The resulting values can of course be validated with public-key, but *AgentCrypt* cannot use it as a symmetric key.

-This is, because asymmetric encryption and signing needs a random component to be secure.
+  Asymmetric encryption and signing needs a random component to be secure.
 In case of RSA this is called padding (not to be confused with block cipher padding).
 SSH uses PKCS#1 v1.5 padding for RSA signatures, which is deterministic.
   That's why RSA keys work for us (RSA-PSS wouldn't).
+ED25519 signatures are deterministic too.

   For signatures with DSA and ECDSA keys there is a deterministic usage described in RFC-6979, but SSH doesn't implement it, thus these keys don't work for us.

+  `DSA keys have been deprecated`_, so they should be replaced anyway.
+Whether to replace existing ECDSA keys depends on your trust in the `NSA and your random number generator`_.
+They cannot be used with *AgentCrypt* in any case.

+..  _`DSA keys have been deprecated`: https://www.gentoo.org/support/news-items/2015-08-13-openssh-weak-keys.html
+..  _`NSA and your random number generator`: https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm#Concerns

 Security
 ========

 Probably the crunch question: *Is the signature a suitable means of deriving a symmetric key?*
   The signature can be used as secret, because it cannot be derived without the private key.
 Deriving the signature without the private key would be a successful “*signature forgery attack*”.
-If an efficient attack of this kind was known, it would probably have made it into the news.
+If such an attack was known and efficient, it would probably have made it into the news.

   On the other hand, using the signature as symmetric key, is not a mode of operation you will find in the PKCS#xx documents.
 And the fact that the one value that qualifies as signature cannot be deduced, doesn't necessarily mean it